Treatments for eating disorders include counseling, education and medication. Find out what works.

 - Establishing regular eating patterns — generally, three meals a day with regular snacks

-Medications may help you follow your treatment plan.
+Medications can't cure an eating disorder, but they may help you follow your treatment plan.
 They're most effective when combined with psychological counseling.
-Antidepressants are the most common medications used to treat eating disorders, but depending on the situation, other medications are sometimes prescribed.
+Antidepressants are the most common medications used to treat eating disorders that involve binge-eating or purging behaviors, but depending on the situation, other medications are sometimes prescribed.

-Taking an antidepressant may be especially helpful if you have bulimia nervosa or binge-eating disorder in that it can help reduce symptoms of binge eating and vomiting.
-Antidepressants can be helpful to reduce symptoms of depression, anxiety or obsessive-compulsive disorder, which frequently occur along with eating disorders.
+Taking an antidepressant may be especially helpful if you have bulimia or binge-eating disorder.
+Antidepressants can also help reduce symptoms of depression, anxiety or obsessive-compulsive disorder, which frequently occur along with eating disorders.

 You may also need to take medications for physical health problems caused by your eating disorder.

-Day treatment programs are structured programs that generally require attendance for three to eight hours a day.
+Day treatment programs are structured and generally require attendance for eight or more hours a day, several days a week.
 Day treatment can include medical care, group, individual and family counseling, structured eating sessions, and nutrition counseling.
-You may still be able to work or attend school if you're in a day treatment program.

 - Electrolyte imbalances, which can interfere with the functioning of your muscles, heart and nerves